Jollepoker/jollepoker.github.io/src/apps/nepSchedule/data/schedule README.txt

 The order of the specified components is not important for the current layout A schedule can also have different settings set to true for additional display effects However, only one setting can be used at a time.
+A schedule can have another streamer than Nep (twitch only).
+If nep is the streamer, no streamer should be set.

 These are the settings:
 discord, glitter, canceled, hideDate